omjaju18/mthree-daily-training-notes/Incident Management/SOLID/README.md

 # SOLID Principles - Simple Explanation with Amazon Website Example

-This README explains the **SOLID** principles in simple terms and how they apply to a real-world example of Amazon's website.

 ## What is SOLID?
 SOLID is an acronym for five object-oriented design principles that help software be **more maintainable**, **flexible**, and **easier to understand**.
 The principles are: